vmware/dod-compliance-and-automation/content/en/docs/Best Practices/Implementation Methodology/_index.md

 It is important to focus on one STIG at a time so that any issues identified during functional testing can be quickly narrowed down.

 ### Incremental Implementations
-It is also a valid strategy, especially in larger environments with multiple vCenters and clusters, to incrementally implement STIGs to one site, vCenter, or vSphere cluster at a time to flush out any issues without impacting the entire environment.
+It is also a valid strategy, especially in larger environments with multiple vCenters and clusters, to incrementally implement STIGs to one site, vCenter, or vSphere cluster at a time to identify any issues without impacting the entire environment.

 When pursuing this approach here are some items to consider:
 - Do not mix hardened with non-hardened ESXi hosts in the same cluster.